isomerpages/imsilver/_get-one-on-one-assistance/0-overview.md

 Get one-on-one assistance on how to use your smartphone.
 Click [Digital Clinics](/get-one-on-one-assistance/digital-clinics/) to find out more.<br>

-#### Merdeka Generation Digital Clinic<br>
+#### Merdeka Generation Digital Clinics<br>

 Join us at our Digital Clinics @ Merdeka Generation Roadshows which will be held island-wide.
 Our friendly volunteers will provide one-on-one assistance to help make your mobile devices work better for you!
-[Click here](/get-one-on-one-assistance/digital-clinics-at-merdeka-generation-roadshow/) to find out more.<br>
+[Click here](/get-one-on-one-assistance/merdeka-generation-digital-clinics/) to find out more.<br>

 #### Tech Connect<br>